Adrenaline Activities in New Zealand

 Check out where you can bungy jump in New Zealand in our top list.

 Similar to the bungy jump is the canyon swing.
 Many have debated whether this is more likely to stain your pants than a bungy.
-However, swinging across a 300m arc at 120kph is still not an activity for the faint hearted.
-There are options to do this in Taihepe, Taupo, Rotorua and Queenstown.
+However, swinging across a 300m arc at 120kph is still not an activity for the faint-hearted.
+There are options to do this in Taupo, Rotorua and Queenstown.
 Additionally, there are many crazy ways to be released into the abyss such as leaning off the back of a chair or off a slide.

 If cliff edges are not high enough for you, how about jumping from 15,000ft?
 Sky diving is a popular activity to do while backpacking in New Zealand firstly because of the views of the stunning New Zealand landscape, and secondly, because there is no other feeling like free falling for 60 seconds.
-Abel Tasman Skydive offers the highest tandem skydive at 16500ft, whereas Taupo Skydive offers value for money.
+Skydive Franz Josef offers the highest tandem skydive at 19,000ft, whereas Skydive Taupo offers value for money.

 See our list of 11 Places to Tandem Skydive in New Zealand.